Curriculum: RN to BSN Online

 Credit: 3

-This course uses a competency based conceptual framework to focus on the nurse’s role and professional responsibility in utilizing healthcare informatics to improve patient outcomes.
-It addresses the use of information science and technology to support patient care.
-It focuses primarily on the use of information systems to evaluate plans of care, outcomes of care, and healthcare systems to inform patient safety and quality improvement for diverse populations.
-Ethical, legal, cultural, and financial issues surrounding information systems are also discussed.
+This course focuses on the nurse's role in utilizing healthcare informatics to improve patient outcomes.
+It addresses the use of information science and technology to support patient care and provide leadership within healthcare systems.
+It focuses primarily on the use of information systems to evaluate plans of care, outcomes of care, and healthcare systems to inform patient safety and quality improvement.
+Ethical, legal, and financial issues surrounding information systems are also discussed.

 3